wjtoth/academic-kickstart/content/comboptreading/current-S2019-stable-matching.md

 13. _*To be claimed*_ [New and Simple Algorithms for Stable Flow Problems](https://arxiv.org/pdf/1309.3701.pdf) by Agnes Cseh and Jannik Matuschke.

-14. _*To be claimed*_ [Finding Stable that are Robust to Errors in the Input](https://arxiv.org/pdf/1804.00553.pdf) by Tung Mai and Vijay Vazirani.
+14. _*To be claimed*_ [Finding Stable Matchings that are Robust to Errors in the Input](https://arxiv.org/pdf/1804.00553.pdf) by Tung Mai and Vijay Vazirani.

 15. _*To be claimed*_ [Stable Matchings, Robust Solutions, and Distributive Lattices](https://arxiv.org/pdf/1804.05537.pdf) by Tung Mai and Vijay Vazirani.